What is Financial Economics?

 The Capital Asset Pricing Model (CAPM) evaluates the risks and returns that come with a risky asset in order to determine its price.
 Further, it proposes that the risks taken on by investors need to be countered with the appropriate compensation.
 It follows the following formula:

 Ba = Beta of the security

-The ultimate benefit of financial economics is providing investors with the instruments to make sound and informed decisions in relation to their investment options.
-They are presented with the risks and risk factors involved in their investments, the fair value of the asset they wish to acquire, and the regulations in the financial markets where they are involved, as well as the various financial institutions.
+The ultimate benefit of financial economics is providing investors with the information to make sound and informed decisions in relation to their investment options.
+They are presented with the risks and risk factors involved in their investments, the fair value of the asset they wish to acquire, and the regulations in the financial markets where they are involved.